 This demographic change brings both challenges and opportunities for governments and medical professions but also for wider society.
 In response to these population and medical projections, the World Health Organisation (WHO) developed the Age Friendly Cities initiative, which endorses the provision of safe green outside spaces in order to promote active, healthy ageing.

 However, many barriers persist in delivering changes to community amenities and outside spaces, which result from the lack of awareness of their benefits for older people and people living with dementia, and lack of support to enhance their use especially in residential or day care settings.

 Despite the fact that most dementia care settings have an outside space, our initial consultations suggest that they are used rarely if at all, many service providers feel they are unsafe and many lack confidence and feel they lack the resources to encourage better use of their space.

-Thirty settings will be directly funded throughout the three years of the project, but the resources developed including podcast or online versions of training and the garden designs will be available to any other setting who would like to take steps to improve the use of their own outside space.
+Thirty settings were directly funded throughout the three years of the project, but the resources developed including podcast or online versions of training, and the garden designs, remain available to any other setting who would like to take steps to improve the use of their own outside space.

 Click the following link to view the project outcomes.